Chamberlain Group: UX/UI Design Internship

 User Interviews

-We could see from the rating that the residents of small building complexes do not find their current access solution very convenient, and we wanted to understand why.
+We could see from the rating that the residents of small building complexes do not find their current access control solution very convenient, and we wanted to understand why.
 We conducted 6 thirty-minute follow-up interviews with current residents of small building complexes, and 5 thirty-minute interviews with property owners/managers of small building complexes around Chicago.

 Resident Interview Insights: